-Chonky is a gorgeous 3.5-year-old boy.
+Chonky is a gorgeous brindle 3.5-year-old boy.
 He was taken to the county shelter as an injured stray and then taken in by FBV.
-He had to have surgery to close a large laceration to his face and reattach his ear which is now a little crooked.
-He sure hasn’t let that get him down, though.
-Despite his ear having to be reattached, his hearing is incredible.
+He had to have surgery to close a large laceration to his face and reattach his ear.
+He had to have a pretty radical left sided face lift and ear procedure.
+Now he has healed up and his wonky ear will always show you which way is LEFT.
+He sure hasn’t let that get him down; despite his ear having to be reattached, his hearing is incredible!
 No one will ever porch pirate a package from your front door again.
-He hears even the quietest package drop.
+He will alert you to even the quietest package drop.

 He is being fostered in a home with 4 larger dogs and still seems to think “no one is the boss of me.”
 He is, in typical Frenchie fashion, ready to take on anyone for his favorite toy or crumb dropped on the kitchen floor.
 He pushes his way to the front of the line…always, even if that means going under the big dogs!
 We suspect his injuries may have been the result of being a bit too pushy with another dog.
 He is friendly with dogs but expect him to herd the animals with a mesmerizing stare, and he will always want to be the first on your lap when you sit down.
 Make sure any resident dogs are tolerant of this pushy boy; he will take toys and food from others.
 He would also be just as happy being an only dog.